-The last sentence as you can see can cause some issues.
-Many times using an adverb this way can cause confusion in your readers.
+The last sentence, as you can see, can cause some issues.
+Many times using an adverb this way can confuse your readers.
 For example, does the last sentence mean that I was successful in presenting the law with accuracy?
 Or does it mean that it should be obvious that I presented the law accurately?

-When writing a sentence like the last one you will need to add a sentence before or after it to add context so that your readers understand the meaning you want them to have.
-Also watch your punctuation as it can change the meaning as well.
-For example: This sentence differs in sense “I presented the law, accurately.” than this one: “I presented the law accurately.”
-The first one with the comma indicates that the writer believes it is obvious that the law was presented accurately.
+When writing a sentence like the last one, you will need to add a sentence before or after it to add context so that your readers understand the sentence the way you intended.
+Also, watch your punctuation as it can also change the meaning.
+For example: This sentence differs in sense, “I presented the law, accurately.” from this one: “I presented the law accurately.”
+The first sentence indicates that the writer believes it is obvious that the law was presented accurately.

 Still with me?
 Great!

-When you have a sentence that has multiple verbs what do you do then?
-You place the adverb where it will be clear which verb it is modifying.
+When you have a sentence that has multiple verbs, what do you do then?
+You place the adverb where it will clearly modify the verb.
+Placement dictates meaning.

 If you said: “He parked at the movie theater and quickly picked out a candy bar.” you now show he is hungry or in a rush to buy the candy and not to park.

-When editing your writing, take note if you are using adverbs to help a weak verb?
-Or are you adding to the meaning of your sentences?
+When editing your writing take note, are you using adverbs to help a weak, verb, or are you adding to the meaning of your sentences?
 You can use adverbs over and over again, just be sure you are using them to build up your writing and not hide weak choices of verbs.